 3. What obstacles are you currently facing?

-Find and set your own tripwires to ensure you have mechanisms in place throughout the contract to check in and ensure things are progressing as you expect.
+Find and set your own tripwires.
+Ensure you have mechanisms in place throughout the contract to check in and ensure things are progressing as you expect.

 Mistake #3: Locking into an unbreakable contract

-Similarly, ensure there are mutual termination clauses, where both parties can end the contract with sufficient written notice.
+Similarly, ensure that there are mutual termination clauses, where both parties can end the contract with sufficient written notice.
 Things change.
-Companies might get new leadership, might take on new initiatives.
-I have a friend that joined a new law firm.
-He wanted to rebuild the firm’s website, but found out that the prior owner locked the firm into a 2-year contract with the company that built the site.
-His hands were tied and he wound up having to pay both the 2-year contract and a new firm to redesign the site.
+Companies might get new leadership or take on new initiatives.
+I have a friend who joined a new law firm.
+He wanted to rebuild the firm’s website but found out that the prior owner had locked the firm into a two-year contract with the company that built the site.
+His hands were tied, and he wound up having to pay for both the two-year contract and a new firm to redesign the site.

 Mistake #4: Fearing change

 Change is inevitable.
-Anyone that says otherwise is either lying or hasn’t been around the block yet.
-If you and/or your outsourced team fear change, bad things will happen.
+Anyone who says otherwise is either lying or hasn’t been around the block yet.
+If you or your outsourced team fear change, bad things will happen.
 Change will come, and you won’t know what to do, and you’ll be paralyzed.

 Instead, embrace chance.
-The best way to embrace change is to use an iterative development process, like Agile or Lean Startup.
+The best way to embrace change is to use an iterative development process, such as agile or Lean Startup.
 These days, there are many flavors of iterative software development, but the glue that binds this approach is a collaborative, iterative, build-measure-learn cycle.
-Not only will your software development benefit from this, but your entire business will too.
+Not only your software development will benefit from this; your entire business will, too.

-I always tell people, when defining your vision, goals and scope for a project, it is critical to know exactly where you want to head, and it is just as important to know that you are wrong.
-Stated another way, and illustrated below: “the path to success is not linear, and is it’s how you react to the setbacks that will determine your success.”
+I always tell people, when defining your vision, goals, and scope for a project, it is critical to know exactly where you want to head, and it is just as important to know that you are wrong.
+Stated another way, and illustrated below, the path to success is not linear, and it’s how you react to the setbacks that will determine your success.

 Outsourcing software development can be a very pleasant, successful experience if you understand the risks and take steps to minimize them.
 As with many things in life, it is what you make of it, and what you make of it can be great.